Translated using DeepL

 print("Number of available GPUs: ", len(tf.config.list_physical_devices('gpu')))

-The next run is already faster, as the downloaded image is not automatically deleted after completion.
+The next run is already faster, since the downloaded image is not automatically deleted after completion.
 To delete the remnants (unused images, containers, ...) we can use the command podman system prune -a.